Breastfeeding: Natural Support

 If you’ve decided to breastfeed, experts agree it’s the best way to provide health benefits, not just for your baby but also for yourself.
-According to the NHS, more than 73 percent of women start breastfeeding, with 17 percent of babies still being breastfed exclusively at three months.
+According to the most recent statistics, 81 percent of women in the UK start breastfeeding, with 17 percent of babies still being breastfed exclusively at three months (i).

 Breastfeeding is convenient, since the milk is there for your baby whenever they need it (which can be very useful during night feeds).
 Breast milk is also thought to be designed perfectly for your baby, and may help the two of you to form a strong emotional bond.

-It has financial advantages too, since breastfeeding costs nothing (the average cost of formula feeding is currently estimated at around £500 a year, and that’s without the money you have to spend on bottles and sterilising equipment).
+It has financial advantages too, since breastfeeding costs nothing (the average cost of formula feeding is currently estimated at between £6 - £13 a week for powder feeds and £24 - £32 for ready-to-feed products (ii), and that’s without the money you have to spend on bottles and sterilising equipment).

-The NHS also claims any amount of breastfeeding is good for your baby, no matter how little.
+The NHS claims any amount of breastfeeding is good for your baby, no matter how little (iii).
 Feeding them exclusively with breast milk is recommended for the first six months – and the longer you continue to breastfeed, the greater the benefits.

 The health benefits of breastfeeding include the following:

-Researchers claim sudden infant death syndrome (SIDS) – more commonly known as cot death – is less common in babies who are breast fed.
+Sudden infant death syndrome (SIDS) – more commonly known as cot death – is less common in babies who are breast fed(iii).
 Why this might happen, however, isn’t clear.

-According to the NHS, breastfeeding may also reduce your child’s risk of developing type 2 diabetes, obesity and cardiovascular disease later in life.
-There is also some evidence it may also help prevent eczema and asthma.
+• According to the NHS, breastfeeding may also reduce your child’s risk of developing type 2 diabetes or becoming overweight later in life (iii).
+There is also some evidence it may also help prevent allergies such as asthma (iv).

-Breastfeeding also reduces a mother’s risk of developing several medical conditions, including breast cancer, ovarian cancer, osteoporosis, obesity and cardiovascular disease.
-Studies also suggest it can help prevent postnatal depression.
-Some experts also claim it can help mothers lose weight after having their babies.
+• Breastfeeding also reduces a mother’s risk of developing several medical conditions, including breast cancer, ovarian cancer, osteoporosis and cardiovascular disease (iii).
+Some experts believe it may help prevent postnatal depression (v).
+Others also claim it can help mothers lose weight after having their babies (vi).

 Here are some of the problems that may happen with breastfeeding: